Phixiys/eslint-config-sasa/readme.md

-# No-Sweat™ Eslint and Prettier Setup
+# Eslint and Prettier Setup

 These are my settings for ESLint and Prettier